isomerpages/isomerpages-govtech/media/media-releases/_posts/2017-09-29-more-convenience-with-parkingsg-app-when-it-is-available-for-download-on-1-october-2017.md

 ---
-layout: post
-title:  "More convenience with Parking.sg app when it is available for download on 1 October 2017"
+title: 'More convenience with Parking.sg app when it is available for download on 1 October 2017'
 permalink: /media/media-releases/more-convenience-with-parkingsg-app-when-it-is-available-for-download-on-1-october-2017
-date: 2017-09-29
+date: 2017-09-29T00:00:00.000Z

 ---

 > Parking coupons will still be accepted

 From 1 October 2017, motorists will be able to download the Parking.sg app on Apple App Store and Google Play Store.
 The mobile app is a quick and convenient way to pay for parking at all the 1,100 public car parks that currently use paper coupons .
 For a start, the mobile app can only be used for cars.
 It will be extended to motorcycles and heavy vehicles by the end of the year.